Understanding Blueprints

 Blueprints are much more detailed drawings than simple Floor Plans.
 Blueprints are exact detailed scaled drawings of plans of a home, building, or structure which include many more details than a basic floor plan.

-Each set of blueprints include detailed documentation which fully describe the quality and specifications of the materials needed to complete the building of your home.
-You can use your detailed blueprints to get precise estimates of the total cost to build your home.
+Each set of blueprints includes detailed documentation that fully describes the quality and specifications of the materials needed to complete the building of your home.
+You can use your detailed blueprints to get precise estimates of the total cost of building your home.

 Blueprints are used to provide the builder with a complete set of two-dimensional instructions on exactly how to construct the home.
 The most common sizes of blueprints for the construction of a new home are 18″ x 24″ or 24″ x 36″

-Before the advent of computers, blueprints were drawn by hand on vellum (a semi-transparent film which was specially processed and treated with ammonia), however, with the advances in computer software the process of designing a floor plan have greatly improved and floor plans have now become easier to create and duplicate.
-Now complete floor plans can be stored and printed just as easy as printing this document from your computer.
+Before the advent of computers, blueprints were drawn by hand on vellum (a semi-transparent film that was specially processed and treated with ammonia), however, with the advances in computer software the process of designing a floor plan has greatly improved and floor plans have now become easier to create and duplicate.
+Now complete floor plans can be stored and printed just as easily as printing this document from your computer.

 How to read blueprints